Jorge Soler Player Props: Marlins vs. Guardians

 - Soler leads Miami in total hits (16) this season while batting .267 with 12 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 85th in batting average, 79th in on-base percentage, and ninth in slugging.
+- Among qualifying batters, he ranks 76th in batting average, while his on-base percentage ranks 74th and he is sixth in slugging.

-- Soler enters this game on a four-game hitting streak.
-During his last outings, he's hitting .429 with one homer.
+- Soler is batting .429 with one homer during his last outings and is on a four-game hitting streak.

-- Soler has driven in a run in six games this season (35.3%), including two games with multiple runs batted in.
+- In six games this year (35.3%), Soler has picked up an RBI, including two games with multiple runs batted in.

 - In seven of 17 games this season, he has scored, including multiple runs once.